FranciscoJavierMartin/nuxt-bnb/README.md

 # Nuxt BnB
-An AirBnB clone made with Nuxt.js
+An AirBnB clone made with Nuxt.js.
+You can see the live site at https://nuxt-bnb.vercel.app/

 ## Build Setup